-The plan for each of the 19 communities is to have either a hut, XPON cabinet or a passive splitter cabinet and is based upon the size of the community and distance reach of optical port cards.
-Eight of these locations will have a hut, while one location will have an XPON cabinet, the remaining 10 are passive cabinets5.
-Both huts and XPON cabinets will be fully self-contained (including backup power, and HVAC/heat exchangers).
+We plan for each of the five communities to have a cabinet based upon the size of the community.
 These locations will serve as the aggregated data center where we plan to place conduit, fiber, fiber distribution terminals, core and edge routing, and Optical Line Terminals (OLT).
-The cabinets will be supplied with eight-hour back-up power and with quick connect portable generator capabilities.
-However, there may be a new PUC requirement forthcoming that would require 72 hours of back-up power.
+The cabinets will be supplied with eight-hour back-up power and generators with quick connect capabilities.
+The huts will be equipped with stand-by generators and batteries to address long-term power interruptions ensuring service is non-interrupted.
 All electronics are addressed later in this document.